TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design and Planning.md

 #### Restating the Fully Formulated Problem

 The fully formulated problem is the overall objective and scope complete with the set of shall statements.
 This was part of the project proposal.
 However, it may be that the scope has changed.
 So, state the fully formulated problem in the introduction of the conceptual design and planning document.
 For each of the constraints, explain the origin of the constraint (customer specification, standards, ethical concern, broader implication concern, etc).
-The project **must** include 1 or more constraints originating from each of the following: broader impacts, ethical considerations, and engineering standards.
+The project **must** include 1 or more constraints (shall statements) originating from each of the following: broader impacts, ethical considerations, and engineering standards.

 ### Background